Nondzu/LlamaTor/README.md

 1. **Seed Torrents:** After downloading a model, keep your torrent client open so that others can download from you.
 The more seeders, the faster the download speed for everyone.
 2. **Add or Build Your Own Seedbox:** If you have a seedbox, consider adding it to the network to increase download speeds and reliability.
 3. **Donate:** Keeping seedboxes online and renting more storage costs money.
 Any donations to support this project are greatly appreciated.
+4. **Spread the Word:** Share information about the LlamaTor project with your friends, colleagues, and social media networks.
+Raising awareness about the project helps to grow the community and attract more contributors, ultimately benefiting everyone involved.

 ## License